Normandy World War 2 International Film Festival 2017

 Two documentaries in particular are dedicated to the landing of Normandy:

 - “Over Normandy on D-Day” (entirely filmed by a drone);

-- “Return to Pointe-du-Hoc” (composed of images filmed by a drone and interviews with soldiers of the 2nd Ranger Battalion: George Klein and Tom Ruggiero).
+- “Return to Pointe-du-Hoc” (composed of images filmed by a drone and interview with Tom Ruggiero from the 2nd Ranger Battalion).